github/GreenSoftwareDirectory/README.md

 - [PowerLetrics](https://github.com/green-kernel/powerletrics): PowerLetrics is an open-source framework designed to monitor and analyze power consumption metrics at the process level on Linux.
 - [EcoSurf Analyser](https://github.com/les-enovateurs/estimate-good-website): A browser extension that provides sustainability scores for websites, helping users understand the environmental impact of their browsing habits.
 - [AI Wattch](https://github.com/AIWattch/browser-extension): AI Wattch is a Chrome browser extension that estimates the carbon emissions of your ChatGPT conversations in real time.
+- [EnergiBridge](https://github.com/tdurieux/EnergiBridge): A cross-platform tool designed to measure the energy consumption of software across various operating systems and hardware architectures.
+It simplifies the process of gathering energy data, aiding developers in creating more sustainable software solutions.
 - [TCS Estimator](https://github.com/ScottLogic/sl-tech-carbon-estimator): Mapping an organization’s technology emissions using the Tech Carbon Standard structure.

 ## Carbon Efficiency